Skip to main content

 STEP 7: Close the Research Project

-At the conclusion of the project (all projects), complete the closure process and dispose of data as required by agreement and institutional policy.
+At the conclusion of the project, complete the closure process and dispose of data as required by agreement and institutional policy.

 Closure Process